libp2p/specs/autonat/autonat-v2.md

 requested addresses.

 `E_BAD_REQUEST`: the peer didn't attempt a dial because it was unable to decode the message.
-This includes inability to decode the requested address to dial.

 `E_INTERNAL_ERROR`: error not classified within the above error codes occured on peer that prevented it from completing the request.

+Implementations MUST discard responses with status codes they do not understand

 ### Consideration for DDOS Prevention